 Because SUD can have varying symptoms, one type of treatment isn’t likely to fit everybody.
 This is why most Pennsylvania rehabs offer several types of treatments for people struggling with SUD, including inpatient and outpatient treatment rehab programs.5

-Alcohol and Drug Inpatient Treatment Programs
+Alcohol and Drug Inpatient Treatment Programs in Pennsylvania

 Inpatient treatment programs are often recommended to individuals with a serious form of SUD.
 Most inpatient treatment centers offer non-stop medical care for struggling individuals provided in a distraction-free environment.5

 People with severe addiction can get hospital care in specialized inpatient alcohol and drug rehab centers in Pennsylvania that offer residence for individuals who need to be monitored 24 hours a day.
 5

 If you’re looking for Pennsylvania inpatient rehab centers near you, you should know that there are 143 facilities offering residential care.
 Out of that, 114 offer long-term care and 77 provide short-term care.
 Out of the 22 hospital inpatient Pennsylvania treatment centers, 17 provide medical treatment, while 3 are for detox only.
 3

 Alcohol and Drug Outpatient Treatment Programs in Pennsylvania

 Another common type of addiction rehab programs is outpatient treatment.
 These programs tend to be beneficial for individuals who struggle with milder forms of SUD.
 Outpatient alcohol and drug rehabs do not require patients to stay at the facility, but enable them to deal with their SUD while remaining close to their loved ones.
 5 Nevertheless, outpatient treatment provides patients with the necessary therapies and motivational incentives several times a week.6